kubeflow/website/content/docs/components/hyperparameter-tuning/env-variables.md

 +++
-title = "Katib components environment variables" description = "How to set up environment variables for each Katib component" weight = 50
+title = "Environment Variables for Katib Components" description = "How to set up environment variables for each Katib component" weight = 50
 +++